-Feast of Tabernacles-Day 2, 2008

-Fred R. Coulter-October 15, 2008
+(Feast of Tabernacles-Day 2, 2008) Fred R. Coulter-October 15, 2008 or

-Let's continue where we left off last time in 1-Samuel, the third [transcriber's correction] chapter.
-And what we always need to understand and keep in mind is this-it's the same principle that Peter said: Judgment must first begin at the house of God.
-Now that is true whether it was:
+What we always need to understand and keep in mind is this-it's the same principle that Peter said: Judgment must first begin at the house of God!
+That is true whether it was:

-- the nation of Israel - or later when the ten tribes were sent off into captivity - or whether it was the Jews and Benjaminites and Simeonites and the Levites who were left in Judaea - or whether it is the Church.
+- the nation of Israel - later when the ten tribes were sent off into captivity - the Jews, Benjaminites, Simeonites and Levites were left in Judea

+• the Church

-Judgment must begin at the house of God; and the house of God is always judged first.
+Judgment must begin at the house of God; and the house of God is always judged first!

-Now, what we have seen is: is that when there is corruption in the leadership that God has established-in this case with Eli and his two sons-Hophni and Phinehas-and there was not corrective action taken.
-Now you see the important thing to realize is this: We have choices, everyone of us.
-Samuel did, Eli did, Hophni and Phinehas did, the people who came there did, all the children of Israel did, just like with the Church all of us have free choice-and free choice is powerful because God will not modify it or take it from us.
+What we have seen is: is that when there is corruption in the leadership that God has established-in this case with Eli and his two sons Hophni and Phinehas-and there was not corrective action taken.
+Now you see the important thing to realize is this: We have choices, every one of us.
+Samuel did, Eli did, Hophni and Phinehas did, the people who came there did, all the children of Israel did, just like with the Church all of us have free choice.
+Free choice is powerful because God will not modify it or take it from us.
 He has given it to us that we are to exercise it.
-Now we are to choose.
+We are to choose.

-We are to choose life and blessing-to love God and serve Him; or death and cursing to go our own way.
-And what we are going to see here in just a minute is something very important that we need to understand, which also adds to the corruption of the two sons of Eli, Hophni and Phinehas-which is this: No man is going to impose his way upon God or the people and get away with it.
+We are to choose life and blessing-to love God and serve Him, or death and cursing to go our own way.
+What we are going to see here in just a minute is something very important that we need to understand, which also adds to the corruption of the two sons of Eli-Hophni and Phinehas-which is that no man is going to impose his way upon God or the people and get away with it!
 Now, you think about that in everything that there is.

-- And this is especially true when people are being led by the leaders that God has established. - This is especially true with the ministry today, which is the stewardship to serve God's people. - This is also absolutely true in each one of our individual lives, because as we have seen, the government of God today within the Church starts with each one of us, because God has called us. - Everything else after that is a form or degree of stewardship.
+- this is especially true when people are being led by the leaders that God has established - this is especially true with the ministry today, which is the stewardship to serve God's people - this is also absolutely true in each one of our individual lives, because the Government of God today within the Church starts with each one of us, because God has called us

+Everything else after that is a form or degree of stewardship!